naeemsadik/2D_topdown_shooter/README.md

 2. **UI Setup**
    - Attach `GameMenu.cs` to a UI manager GameObject.
    - Ensure `pauseMenuUI` and `highScoreText` are linked to their respective UI elements.
+   - Attach `LevelProgressionUI.cs` to a UI Canvas GameObject.
+   - Create a congratulations panel with:
+     - A Panel GameObject (for background)
+     - A TMP_Text element for congratulations message
+     - (Optional) A Continue button to dismiss the message

 3. **Script Interactions**
    - `PlayerMovement`: Controls player velocity and screen edge limitations.